Movietone Act:

 Paramount Famous Lasky Corporation.
 1 reel.

-After Noah's arc of animals discover Coney Island, the animals run to join the fun.
+When Noah's arc of animals discover Coney Island, the animals run to join the fun.
 Noah tries to call them back, but gets caught in a wild dance when a couple of fish get in his clothes.
 After he punches a police officer on the head, everyone runs back to the arc, but it sinks when it gets overcrowded.

 Murray sings in the opening chorus, "There's a Wide River to Cross," and does a few minor voice effects in the film.
 James Stanley also contributes to the opening chorus, with "Ahoy!"